 “A design that doesn’t take change into account risks major redesign in the future.”

 The Pragmatic Programmer: From Journeyman to Master, Andrew Hunt, Dave Thomas

-The book is about software engineering and manages to deliver adequate blend of engaging analogy and practical advice.
-It delves into different technicalities of contemporary software development, while it simultaneously cuts through some of the most pivotal processes involved.
-The authors address methods for making and preserving codes highly adjustable, write about core characteristics of pragmatic programmers and highlight the importance of constructing and understanding personal responsibility.
+The book is about software engineering and developing complex systems.
+It manages to deliver an adequate blend of engaging analogies and practical advice.
+It delves into different technicalities of contemporary software development while simultaneously cutting through some of the most pivotal moments in the software development process.
+The authors address defensive programming techniques for making and preserving existing codes highly adjustable, write about the core characteristics of pragmatic programmers, and highlight the importance of constructing and understanding personal responsibility.

 “Don’t gloss over a routine or piece of code involved in the bug because you “know” it works.
 Prove it.
 Prove it in this context, with this data, with these boundary conditions.”

 It is accepted as one of the most useful guides in terms of how to approach software development.
 A software developer’s life manual even.
 “Code Complete” synthesizes trend-leading practices, offers updated code examples instead of legacy code, and deploys the art behind the act of coding and the science of the code itself.
 Reading and enjoying McConnell’s book does not require any particular level of expertise or background that both a developer and a hobbyist can understand.
 The author provides definitions for: detailed design, construction planning, data structures, coding and debugging, unit testing, integration, and integration testing.

 “The road to programming hell is paved with global variables.”

 Writing Clean Code: A Handbook of Agile Software Craftsmanship Robert C. Martin